David Haward Bain

 David Haward Bain (born February 23, 1949) is an American writer of nonfiction, a lecturer, an editor, and was a longtime instructor in literature and creative writing at Middlebury College.
 Bain has been affiliated with the Bread Loaf Writers' Conference since 1980.
-He is also a lifelong musician.
 Bain is primarily known for his work of narrative history, Empire Express: Building the First Transcontinental Railroad; a historical travel memoir, The Old Iron Road: An Epic of Roads, Rails, and the Urge to Go West; and an earlier braided historical/travel work, Sitting In Darkness: Americans in the Philippines.
 He is a fellow in the Society of American Historians.

 Work overview

-Empire Express: Building the First Transcontinental Railroad has been reviewed positively by Wall Street Journal, Washington Post Book World, Kirkus Reviews, Denver Post, and Hartford Courant.
-It has been named A New York Times Notable Book; one of Library Journal Best Books 1999; Main Selection, Book of the Month Club, History Book Club; Finalist, Los Angeles Times Book Award; Finalist, Francis Parkman Prize; National Railway & Locomotive History Society Award; New England Historical Association Book Award; The American Experience: Transcontinental Railroad documentary, PBS.
+Empire Express: Building the First Transcontinental Railroad has been reviewed positively by New York Times Book Review and was an "Editors' Choice", Wall Street Journal, Washington Post Book World, Chicago Tribune, Kirkus Reviews, Denver Post, San Francisco Chronicle, and Hartford Courant.
+It has been named A New York Times Notable Book (2000); one of Library Journal Best Books 1999; Main Selection, Book of the Month Club, History Book Club; Finalist, Los Angeles Times Book Award; Finalist, Francis Parkman Prize; National Railway & Locomotive History Society Award; New England Historical Association Book Award; The American Experience: Transcontinental Railroad documentary, PBS.

-The Old Iron Road: An Epic of Rails, Roads, and the Urge to Go West has been reviewed positively by Los Angeles Times, Verlyn Klinkenborg of the New York Times Book Review, and Chicago Tribune.
-It was named a Book Sense Travel Literature Bestseller.
+The Old Iron Road: An Epic of Rails, Roads, and the Urge to Go West has been reviewed positively by Los Angeles Times, Verlyn Klinkenborg of the New York Times Book Review, Chicago Tribune, Portland Oregonian, and Library Journal.
+It was named a Book Sense Travel Literature Bestseller by the American Booksellers Association.

-Sitting In Darkness: Americans in the Philippines has been reviewed positively by New York Times Book Review, Publishers Weekly, Library Journal, and Philadelphia Inquirer, and was awarded the Robert F. Kennedy Memorial Book Prize, 1985.
+Sitting In Darkness: Americans in the Philippines has been reviewed positively by New York Times Book Review, Publishers Weekly, Library Journal, Newsday Philadelphia Inquirer, and was in the Inquirer's "Editor's Best Books of 1984".
+It was awarded a Robert F. Kennedy Memorial Book Award, 1985.

-Bitter Waters: America’s Forgotten Naval Exploring Mission to the Dead Sea, 1848 has been reviewed positively by American Library Association Booklist, Roanoke VA Times, History Book Club, and Kirkus Reviews.
+Bitter Waters: America's Forgotten Naval Exploring Mission to the Dead Sea, 1848 has been reviewed positively by American Library Association Booklist, Roanoke VA Times, History Book Club, and Kirkus Reviews.

 Early life

 Bain was born in Camden, New Jersey, last home of Walt Whitman (Bain wrote about it in a long-form essay, "Camden Bound: Going Home After a Lifetime of Absence.")
-His parents were David Bain, a sales manager for RCA (Radio Corporation of America), selling broadcasting equipment after pre-war years in radio engineering and announcing across the South, and Rosemary Haward Bain, who gave up a career in on-air radio in her native Kansas City to concentrate on marriage and family.
-They had four children; David Haward Bain was the eldest.
-He and siblings Terry Bain, Christopher Bain, and Lisa Bain, were raised in Haddonfield and Westmont, New Jersey; Takoma Park and Chevy Chase, Maryland; and finally in Port Washington, Long Island, New York.
+His parents were David Bain, a sales manager for RCA (Radio Corporation of America), and Rosemary Haward Bain, who formerly worked in radio in Kansas City.
+He was the oldest of four children and was raised in Haddonfield and Westmont, New Jersey; Takoma Park and Chevy Chase, Maryland; and finally in Port Washington, Long Island, New York.
 Bain graduated from Boston University in 1971, majoring in journalism and political science and writing for three campus newspapers.
-His most influential professors were Norman B. Moyes and Howard Zinn, and he received a Hearst Award for Excellence in Newswriting on the topic of anti-war protests in the Vietnam era.
+He received a Hearst Award for Excellence in Newswriting on the topic of anti-war protests in the Vietnam era.